rodrigowue/integer_pattern_generator/README.md

-# Binary Pattern Generator from Integer Sequence
+# Pattern Generator from Integer Sequences
 by: Rodrigo Wuerdig and Matheus Bohrer

 This tool creates an binary-oriented representation of Integer sequences using Python and tkinter.
 It converts each integer into its binary representation, filling an bi-dimensional pattern where: